Tornado Warning issued for Gates, Hertford by NWS - News Break

 Tornado Warning issued for Gates, Hertford by NWS

-Effective: 2021-07-08 15:57:00 EDT Expires: 2021-07-08 16:15:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-07-08 15:45:00 EDT Expires: 2021-07-08 16:15:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Gates; Hertford A TORNADO WARNING REMAINS IN EFFECT UNTIL 415 PM EDT FOR EASTERN HERTFORD AND SOUTHWESTERN GATES COUNTIES At 356 PM EDT, a severe thunderstorm capable of producing a tornado was located near Roduco, or near Gatesville, moving north at 40 mph.
+Target Area: Gates; Hertford A TORNADO WARNING REMAINS IN EFFECT UNTIL 415 PM EDT FOR EASTERN HERTFORD AND SOUTHWESTERN GATES COUNTIES At 345 PM EDT, a severe thunderstorm capable of producing a tornado was located over Harrellsville, or 7 miles southwest of Gatesville, moving north at 40 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
 Tree damage is likely.
-This dangerous storm will be near Roduco around 400 PM EDT.
+This dangerous storm will be near Gatesville, Winton and Cofield around 355 PM EDT.
+Roduco around 400 PM EDT.
 Other locations impacted by this tornadic thunderstorm include Tunis, Eure, Oak Villa, Easons Crossroads, Newsome Store, Bartonsville, Chowan Beach, Rays Beach, Buckland and Carter.
 TORNADO...RADAR INDICATED HAIL...0.00INalerts.weather.gov

 Comments / 0